TheGnarCo/gnarails/README.md

 ## Usage with Docker

 A `Dockerfile` and `docker-compose.yml` file are created by default.
-When run with `--webpack=react`, there are two `Dockerfile`s: one for the Rails server and one for the assets server.

 To use Docker, run: